anselm/sugarbase/README.md

 ## Routing

 Routing is the cornerstone of the app.
 To start the router make an instance of it and call reset.
 This forces it to attempt to produce the current URL.
-To go to a page you build a hyper link to it such as <a href="/about">go to about page</a>.
-All links are intercepted.
+To go to a page you build a hyper link to it... all links are intercepted.

 ## Firebase and Reactivity